Non-trivial smooth families of $K3$ surfaces: The families Seiberg--Witten invariant revisited

 \section{The families Seiberg--Witten invariant revisited}

 In this section we will recall the definition of the families Seiberg--Witten invariant.
-We will also show that the definition of the invariant can be extended to situations where wall-crossing phenomena is present.
+We will also show that the definition of the invariant can be extended to situations where wall-crossing phenomena are present.
 We show that under certain conditions a distinguished chamber exists, hence we can still obtain a well-defined invariant.

 Our approach to the families Seiberg--Witten invariant follows \cite{liliu} but with some additional modifications as in \cite{bako1}.
 Let $X$ be a compact smooth oriented $4$-manifold and let $B$ be a compact smooth manifold.
 Suppose we have a smooth fibrewise oriented fibre bundle $\pi : E \to B$ whose fibres are diffeomorphic to $X$.
 Such a fibre bundle will be called a {\em smooth family over $B$ with fibres diffeomorphic to $X$}.
 We assume throughout that $B$ is connected.
 Choose a basepoint $p \in B$ and a diffeomorphism $X_p \cong X$, where $X_p = \pi^{-1}(p)$ denotes the fibre of $E$ over $p$.
 Then $\pi_1(B , p)$ acts by monodromy on the set of spin$^c$-structures on $X$.
 Suppose that $\mathfrak{s}$ is a monodromy invariant spin$^c$-structure on $X$.
-Then by monodromy invariance, $\mathfrak{s}$ can be uniquely extended to a continuously varying family of spin$^c$-structures $\tilde{\mathfrak{s}} = \{ \mathfrak{s}_b \}_{b \in B}$ on the fibres of $E$ such that $\tilde{\mathfrak{s}}|_{X_p} \cong \mathfrak{s}$.
-Note that the existence of the continuous family $\tilde{\mathfrak{s}}$ is in general a {\em weaker} condition than requiring the existence of a spin$^c$-structure on the vertical tangent bundle $T(E/B) = Ker(\pi_*)$.
+Then by monodromy invariance, $\mathfrak{s}$ can be uniquely extended to a continuously varying family of spin$^c$-structures $\tilde{\mathfrak{s}} = \{ \mathfrak{s}_b \}_{b \in B}$ on the fibres of $E$ such that $\tilde{\mathfrak{s}}|_{X_p} \cong \mathfrak{s}$ (here continuously varying means that the family admits local trivialisations for which the spin$^c$-structure is constant).
+Note that the existence of the continuous family $\tilde{\mathfrak{s}}$ is in general a {\em weaker} condition than requiring the existence of a spin$^c$-structure on the vertical tangent bundle $T(E/B) = Ker(\pi_*)$ (because a spin$^c$-structure on the vertical tangent bundle determines a continuously varying family of spin$^c$-structures by taking the fibrewise restriction, but not every continuously varying family of spin$^c$-structures arises this way).
 However, as explained in \cite{bar1}, \cite{bako1}, the existence of $\tilde{\mathfrak{s}}$ is sufficient to contruct a families Seiberg--Witten moduli space.

 Let

 be the virtual dimension of the ordinary Seiberg--Witten moduli space of $X$.
 Let $g = \{ g_b \}_{b \in B}$ be a smoothly varying family of metrics on the fibres of $E$.
 Equivalently, $g$ is a metric on the vertical tangent bundle $T(E/B)$.
 Then we define $\mathcal{H}^+_g(X)$ to be the vector bundle on $B$ whose fibre over $b \in B$ is the space $H^+_{g_b}(X_b)$ of $g_b$-self-dual harmonic $2$-forms.
 By a families perturbation $\eta$ we mean a smoothly varying family $\eta = \{ \eta_b\}_{b \in B}$ of real $2$-forms on the fibres of $E$, such that $\eta_b$ is $g_b$-self-dual.
 Let $[\eta_b] \in H^+_{g_b}(X_b)$ denote the $L^2$-othogonal projection of $\eta_b$ to the space of self-dual harmonic forms (using the $L^2$-metric defined by $g_b$).
 The map $b \mapsto [\eta_b]$ defines a section of $\mathcal{H}^+_g(X)$, which we denote by $[\eta]$.